nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### Integrating features from this add-on to NVDA screen reader

-As noted above, some add-on features are being integrated into NVDA.
-These include search suggestion notification, combo box workaround, live region changed event tracking and announcement and so on.
+As noted above, some add-on features are being (or have been) integrated into NVDA.
+These include search suggestion notification, modern keyboard support, live region changed event tracking and announcement and so on.

 Typically, when a feature from an add-on is integrated into NVDA, it goes through a typical issue-review-test-documentation cycle.
 To illustrate this, let us go through steps involved in getting search suggestions into NVDA: